jorgeluisgalarraga/kick-and-punch-detection/README.md

+You can try our image classifier app [here](https://kick-and-punch-classifier.streamlit.app/)

 # Kick and Punch detection Notebook
 This came as a group idea, we started as a class project.
 However, we couldn't get a good accuracy.